 VA benefits seem complicated.
 But it doesn’t have to be that way.
-With VetsHQ, 13.8 million Vietnam and Gulf War veterans and their families will have a fast, secure, and online analysis of the VA benefits and entitlements that apply to each, individually.
+With VetsHQ, the nearly 14 million Vietnam and Gulf War veterans and their families will have a fast, secure, and online analysis of the VA benefits and entitlements that apply to each, individually.
 The goal of VetsHQ is to put the power in the hands of the veteran.

 There are up to 75 different benefits and entitlements an individual veteran, or the veteran’s family, may be entitled to receive.
 Those 75 are accompanied by nearly 24,000 pages of regulations and operating instructions and 568 different forms.

 On top of all this, the veteran may have to fill out up to 173 forms to secure those entitlements.
 The process is daunting and unfair — and managed through a bureaucratic maze of processes and piles of paper.

 Veterans walk away, fed up by the bureaucratic twists and turns and the morass of government-speak.
 Nearly 60 percent of the nation’s 20 million veterans are simply unaware of the benefits they have earned in service to their country.
 And worse, just 25.7 percent of the nearly 52 million total population of veterans and their beneficiaries currently receive benefits from the VA.

 VetsHQ changes all that.
 VetsHQ was created with the mission of helping ensure America’s commitments to veterans and their families are honored.

 “Even the smallest of benefits can mean a better standard of living for a veteran and their family,” said Avue Technologies Co-CEO Linda Rix.
 “Benefits improve the quality of life.
 And that is a debt we owe every veteran.”